vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### What encryption technologies work with the Standard Key Provider?

-VM Encryption, vTPM, and vSAN Encryption work with Native Key Provider.
+VM Encryption, vTPM, and vSAN Encryption work with the Standard Key Provider.

 ### Does ESX Configuration Encryption require a Standard Key Provider?